mdmoisoiu/emp-services-vanilla-php/README.md

 This is the vanilla PHP version of my pet project "Employee Directory".<br/>
 It contains a set or entities that expose CRUD functionality over HTTP.<br/>
-This was my setup in the period when I was creating common AMFPHP backend services for Flex and Angular.
+This was my setup in the period when I was creating common AMFPHP backend services for both Flex and Angular.

 ## Setup